 Besides this blog, I have written an article about Types of Shells where I include photos and descriptions of some of my seashells.
 I am not a seashell expert, so although I will try to help you identify something, I usually find helpful information in my favorite seashell ID books.

 My favorite Florida beaches ID book is Florida’s Living Beaches by Blair and Dawn Witherington.
-It covers more than seashells because Florida beaches also contain bugs, birds, driftwood, sea glass, animal tracks, flowers, plants, dunes, and even rocks.
+It covers more than seashells because Florida beaches also contain bugs, birds, turtles, driftwood, sea glass, animal tracks, flowers, plants, dunes, and even rocks.
 It is a complete beachcombing guide.

 Most people don’t realize the abundant variety of shells out there.
 To make it easier to identify the shell in your possession, first narrow down the field.
 If you search for “seashells” you will be overwhelmed – mostly with photos and not too much info.
 The truth is that most people love seashells but that is where it stops.
 Most, I believe, don’t ever give much thought to what lived inside and how the shell was created, or how it got to the spot where you picked it up, much less what it might be called.
 So photos online will be easy to find, but where is that picture (and info) you need to identify what you have?